 The Temkin group study quoted above also found a high correlation between NPS and customer experience: on average, in the US “customer experience leaders enjoy an NPS that is 21 points higher than the NPS of customer experience laggards.”

-Here is what you do after you have run the NPS survey, collected feedback from your customers, and done the NPS calculation:
+Here is what you do after you have run the NPS survey, collected customer feedback, and calculated the NPS calculation:

 When your NPS is high (or, at least, higher than the industry average), you “pretty much know the upgrades are coming, the expansion deals.
 Like clockwork.
 If your customers love you… you’re gonna sell them more.”

 The higher the NPS, the better a business’ relationship with its customers who are likely to act as evangelists for the brand, fuel word of mouth, and generate a positive growth cycle.

 Your company's Net Promoter scores may vary across different segments (e.g. age group, gender, long-term customers, higher-spending customers, etc.).
 When you’re just getting started with NPS you don’t need this level of depth: any information you collect at this point will help you start to paint a clear picture.

 Once you are a more advanced user, you can super-charge your NPS analysis by putting segmentation systems in place and identify how to adapt your approach to different types of customer.

 Because NPS is a real-time metric, you could look at it on a daily basis if you wanted—but its true power is revealed over